 Now these blocks are pretty small and plain, and there are quite a lot of them.
 I don't want to make two quilts, and I don't want the finished quilt to be enormous, so that limits how much extra fabric I want to add.
 But I decided to pull some strips out of the scrap bin and see what I liked.

-That pretty yellow star does quite a bit to distract from the surrounding blocks.
+The red seemed to do the most for the blocks, and there is no clear red in any of the blocks themselves.
+So that seemed a natural choice for the sashing.
+But then yellow is my favorite neutral color, and I immediately saw what I wanted the sashing to be: That pretty yellow star does quite a bit to distract from the surrounding blocks.
 But by itself it's not quite enough.
 The colors are still pretty muddy.
 So the next step is going to be to overdye the blocks and see if that will add some zest to the mix.
 I can visualize the final product - a bunch of blocks of varying shades and intensities of blue.
 But right now I don't really know how to do it.

 The good news is that Quilt University is going to be offering some dying classes next month.
 So I will be patient and take the classes and get some guidance in my experimentation, and then see what I can turn these blocks into.
 Meanwhile, there are plenty of other things to work on.